Knowing where to start using seaweed regularly, in our existing daily menus, can seem slightly daunting.

 You may be surprised to learn that before World War One, most coastal communities ate seaweed to supplement their diet, used it as medicine, building material and fertiliser for their crops.
 The Japanese, who typically consume a large amount of seaweed per capita (especially in Okinawa), have been studied for their longevity and the minimal impact lifestyle diseases have had on their communities.

-We advocate for the return to nutrient-rich foods, to give our bodies the materials required to keep us healthy.
+We advocate for a return to nutrient-rich foods, to give our bodies the materials required to keep us healthy.
 Wholesome foods grown in soils are great but can be missing in critical elements, due to over-cultivation, erosion & lack of proper nourishment.
-However, the sea has an abundance of nutrients and minerals, and plants growing in the ocean have the mechanisms to absorb these nutrients and concentrate them.
+However, the sea has an abundance of nutrients and minerals, and sea vegetables growing in the ocean have the mechanisms to absorb these nutrients and concentrate them.
 Provided we are careful to choose uncontaminated seaweed, eating it provides nourishment and a rich nutritional value.

 - Generally speaking, seaweeds do not need to be cooked.
 Pacific Harvest’s seaweeds are raw and contain all the nutrients naturally present in the sea.
 Cooking seaweed reduces it’s nutritional value because some nutrients (especially enzymes & some vitamins) are affected by heat.
 There are a few exceptions to this such as Kombu, which is usually heated to make stock, kelp seasonings used to flavour and tenderise food whilst cooking, and Agar, which needs to be ‘melted’ in order to engage its ‘jellifying’ properties.
 When you re-hydrate seaweed in tepid water (rather than hot), or add it at the end of cooking, you preserve nutrients that will nourish your body.